How to Show Christlike Love in Your Everyday Life

 - Praying: Praying for guidance and compassion as you evangelize will strengthen your resolve.
 Praying for your enemies will prevent hardness of heart during difficult times.

-- Sacrifice: Sacrifice puts your needs after the needs of another.
+- Sacrifice: Sacrifice puts the needs of another ahead of your needs.
 It may be simple or great, but it always needs to be done humbly.

 - Show Grace: Showing grace to others by forgiving is an example of the forgiveness Jesus gave us.
 We promise to forgive every time we pray the Our Father.